mariocandela/mariocandela/README.md

 and Generative AI.

-Professional background includes collaborations with Daimler, Sky UK, Sky IT, Wolters Kluwer, HackerOne, Zurich Insurance, NTT Datam and hlpy spa.
+Professional background includes collaborations with Daimler, Sky UK, Sky IT, Wolters Kluwer, HackerOne, Zurich Insurance, NTT Data and hlpy spa.

 Passionate about innovative technologies, security research, and the startup ecosystem.